grzegorzmazur/yacas/docs/reference_manual/lists.rst

 change.
 Operations on lists have better support in the current system.

 .. function:: Head(list)

-   Returns the first element of a list
+   returns the first element of a list

-   :param list: a list

    This function returns the first element of a list.
 If it is applied to a general expression, it returns the first operand.
 An error is returned if ``list`` is an atom.

    :Example:

    ::

       In> Head({a,b,c})